OpenSDN-io/docs/tungsten-fabric-installation-and-upgrade-guide/smartnic-vrouter-juju-charms.rst

-Using Netronome SmartNIC vRouter with Tungsten Fabric and Juju Charms
+Using Netronome SmartNIC vRouter with OpenSDN and Juju Charms
 =========================================================================

 :date: 2020-12-16